iamtheyammer/meraki-clients-app/README.md

 ## Install

 The full add-on is available [here](https://chrome.google.com/webstore/detail/merakiblocki/gfahbfffpkbhomhgmnnlbbonfkgdjmdf).
 Just add it onto google sheets.
+Or, you can make a new spreadsheet of your choice, go to Add-ons, Get add-ons... and search for MerakiBlocki.

 When you install the app, it should ask if you want to initialize your spreadsheet.
 If it doesn't, just go to Add-ons -> MerakiBlocki -> Advanced -> Initialize spreadsheet